NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Thrune Loyalist.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

-You're trained in the Religion skill and the Hell Lore skill You gain the [[Feats/Student of the Canon|Student of the Canon]] skill feat.
+You're trained in the Religion skill and the Hell Lore skill You gain the [[Student of the Canon|Student of the Canon]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*